What is CBD? | Everything You Need to Know | VIIA

 It's best used sublingually (holding it under the tongue for 30 seconds), which allows some CBD to be absorbed directly into the bloodstream through the mucous membranes in the mouth, bypassing the digestive system for faster effects.
 Still, you can also mix it into food or drinks.

-By measuring your CBD drop by drop, you’ll have more control over your dosing, which is handy as some days you might feel like you need a stronger dose than others.
+By measuring your CBD drop by drop, you'll have more control over your dosing, which is handy as some days you might feel like you need a more potent dose than others.

 CBD Vapes